morijx/Raspi_cardiac_wave/Multiprocessing/README.md

 To use the code just start the Main_GUI.py.
 Keep in mind that the pyVHR-CPU package has to be installed correctly since it is needed in the process.
 Also make sure to raplace the 'path' with an actual folder where vidoes are stored!
+The Holstic file just contains functions that are also available in the pyVHR package.
+It was mainly used in the process for understanding and printing different values.